 NOTE: The following works are provided as additional resources for Essay Preparation:

 1. Handel, Michael, I. Masters of War: Classical Strategic Thought.
 London: Cass, 2001.
 Pages 215-253.
+(Physical or E-Reserve)

 [Handel mines Clausewitz, Sun Tzu, Mao and other theorists to explore the role of deception in warfare.]